cyralinc/terraform-provider-cyral/docs/resources/repository.md

 Required:

 - `max_nodes` (Number) Maximum number of nodes of the replica set cluster.
 - `replica_set_id` (String) Identifier of the replica set cluster.
-Used to construct the URI command (available in Cyral's Access Token page) that your users will need for connecting to the repository via Cyral.
+Used to construct the URI command (available in Cyral's Access Portal page) that your users will need for connecting to the repository via Cyral.